gouvinb/go-microservice/README.md

 ### Shared

-#### database
+#### Database

-#### server
+#### Server

-#### session
+#### Session

 #### Utils

 ## Feedback

 All feedback is welcome.
 Let me know if you have any suggestions, questions, or criticisms.
 If something is not idiomatic to Go, please let me know know so we can make it better.

+## Contributing

+1. Fork it!
+2. Create your feature branch: git checkout -b my-new-feature
+3. Commit your changes: git commit -am 'Add some feature'
+4. Push to the branch: git push origin my-new-feature
+5. Submit a pull request :D

 ## LICENSE